 Black Celebrities Who Host Summer Camps

-Last week, I saw Keshia Knight-Pulliam with Kamp Kizzy Girls who attended a private advanced screening of Finding Dory.
+Since she lives in the Atlantaarea, I saw Keshia Knight-Pulliam with Kamp Kizzy Girls who attended a private advanced screening of Finding Dory in 2016.

 Follow Kamp Kizzy on Facebook